ProSweeper/sei-06-21-22/work/w01/d3/04-js-arrays-lab.md

 ## Setup & Instructions

-Create a new Javascript repl on [replit.com](https://replit.com) for these exercises.
+Create a new Node.js-based repl on [replit.com](https://replit.com) for these exercises.

 Title your repl **JS Array Lab**.